ArystoCrypto/CurrencyExchange/README.md

 -------------------
 To set up the database, the first step is to create an empty database on your MySQL database server.
 Then, create a user with the following priviledges: SELECT, INSERT, UPDATE and DELETE.

-You will find a file called *wlox.sql.gz* in the main project directory.
+You will find a file called *currencyexchange.sql.gz* in the main project directory.
 Import this file into the database that you have created.

 Setting up the Back-End (backstage2)
 -------------------
-As mentioned above, WLOX comes with its own administrative program, *backstage2*, which is really a [seperate project](https://github.com/mbassan/backstage2) developed over a few years.
+As mentioned above, currencyexchange comes with its own administrative program, *backstage2*, which is really a [seperate project](https://github.com/mbassan/backstage2) developed over a few years.

-You can clone **backstage2** doing `git clone https://github.com/wlox/backstage2.git`.
+You can clone **backstage2** doing `git clone https://github.com/currencyexchange/backstage2.git`.
 After cloning, rename the file *cfg.php.example* to *cfg.php* and define the following variables:

 - **$CFG->dbhost:** The address of the database server.
 - **$CFG->dbname:** The database name.